Get Quote

 Sources for house list data:

 The catch: house lists degrade over time.
-About 12% of Americans move every year, so a two-year-old list could have 20%+ bad addresses.
+Census Current Population Survey data puts the annual U.S. mover rate around 8 to 9 percent, so moves alone can make roughly 15 percent or more of a two-year-old list undeliverable, before counting vacancies and business churn.
 Before mailing, run your house list through NCOA (National Change of Address) processing and DPV (Delivery Point Validation) to catch moves and undeliverable addresses.
 MPA's data processing services handle this for every list we mail.

 2. Build a Targeted List by Geography and Demographics